NLnetLabs/rpki-doc/source/krill/cli.rst

 set up a proxy server in front of Krill and make sure that it has a real TLS certificate.

-To use the CLI you need to invoke ``krillc`` followed by one or more subcommands, and some arguments.
+To use the CLI you need to invoke :command:`krillc` followed by one or more subcommands, and some arguments.
 Help is built-in:

 .. code-block:: bash